esm7/obsidian-map-view/README.md

 As noted in the disclaimer above, my wishlist for this plugin is huge and I'm unlikely to get to it all.
 There are so many things that I want it to do, and so little time...

-- **Most importantly**: proper mobile support including device location if possible.
-That's literally on the top of my list.
 - More powerful filtering.
 I'd love it to be based on the [existing Obsidian query format](https://github.com/obsidianmd/obsidian-api/issues/22).
 What I see in mind is a powerful text search with a results pane that's linked to the map.
 - Better interoperability with Obsidian Leaflet: support for marker image files, locations as an array and `marker` tags.
 - Better UI, especially for the core functionality like editing icons.